/

 The evolution of LOFT

 LOFT, an innovative approach to test assembly, blends the advantages of Computerized Adaptive Testing (CAT) and fixed form testing.
 CAT emerged as an effort to tailor item presentation based on individual responses to achieve highly precise scores over the entire range of scores.
-CAT allows a test sponsor to determine the precise level of competence of a test taker, whether that level is very high, very low, or anywhere in between.
+CAT allows a test owner to determine the precise level of competence of a test taker, whether that level is very high, very low, or anywhere in between.
 CAT’s reliance on Item Response Theory (IRT) often demands substantial sample sizes for item calibration, limiting its application in programs with smaller candidate volumes.

 Enter LOFT.
 In certification testing (likewise in licensure testing), the concern is not to precisely locate the level of competence; rather, the goal is simply to determine whether or not the test taker has met the minimum requirement.
 That is, we seek to answer the question “did the test taker pass?”
-With CAT, the test taker doesn’t know how many items they will need to answer, and the test sponsor can’t control the allocation of content from one test taker to the next.
+With CAT, the test taker doesn’t know how many items they will need to answer, and the test owner can’t control the allocation of content from one test taker to the next.
 With LOFT, every test taker is presented the same number of items with the same content allocation.

 The difficulty of exams with LOFT can be controlled using IRT parameters, but LOFT can alternatively use Classical Test Theory statistics to maintain statistical equivalence while enabling the creation of distinct exam forms for candidates.
 It employs a set of rules to assemble equivalent forms from a pool of items across different domains, ensuring balanced content and consistent difficulty levels.
 Not only does LOFT ensure equivalent content across exam forms, but it also maintains fairness in assessing candidates’ knowledge by standardizing the testing experience and upholding consistent passing standards.